 Passive Cooler Camping Fridge

 These are basically insulated cool boxes with a sealed lid.
-You keep them cool with ice-blocks or frozen drinks bottles.
+You keep them cool with ice-packs or frozen drinks bottles.

-Passive coolers are cheap and as they don’t need a power supply you can use them anywhere.
+Passive coolers are cheap and as they don't need a mains hook up you can use them anywhere.
 They come in a variety of sizes and are easy to transport.

-The drawback is that you’ll need to keep refreezing ice blocks for longer holidays, although some campsites will freeze them for a small fee.
-They’re more suited for day and overnight trips.
+The drawback is that you'll need to keep refreezing ice packs for longer holidays, although some campsites will freeze them for a small fee.
+They're more suited for day and overnight trips.

 Thermoelectric Cooler Camping Fridge